How is brand defined?

 Sketching & Idea Generation

 Now we start to take things to the next level.
 First, we take the successful ideas generated on paper and move them to the digital screen.
-By recreating and finessing what we’ve sketched, we can begin drafting out polished, vectorized versions of your potential logo.
+By recreating and finessing what we’ve sketched, we can begin drafting out polished, vector versions of your potential logo.
 During this effort, we take into consideration a plethora of design best practices.
 From ensuring the logo works at any size from small to tall, or that it’s flexible enough to work in a variety of different color formats—we have it covered.
 Additionally, we do extensive research when deciding on what’s the best typeface and color for the logo.
 We take into consideration the type of style our client is going for, or what helps them stand out from your competitors.
 Simply put, we tailor each of these decisions to the client’s bests interests and desires.

 Reflection & Review